Want to deliver with Uber Eats? Uber Eats drivers can get paid to pick up and drop off local food & retail orders.

 After receiving the Plus card in the mail, you will be eligible to receive order requests that require the card.

-Once you have the Plus card, you can choose to opt out of shop & pay orders in the preferences area of the Uber driver app.
+Once you have the Plus card, you can opt out of shop & pay orders in the preferences area of the Uber driver app.

 Driver bonuses: Boost, Quest, Surge, and more